ANEC in $\lambda \, \phi^4$ theory: Positive-energy state

 We start with the 1-loop corrections.
 The Euclidean 2-point function of the massless scalar field in $\lambda \phi^4$ theory receives no correction at 1-loop in dimensional regularisation because this would come from a tadpole integral, which can be consistently put to zero.
 The Euclidean 1-loop contribution to the 3-point function turns out to be proportional to

 As argued in the previous section, terms proportional to the metric or to the momentum $p_{2\mu}$ of $T_{\mu\nu}$ do not contribute.
-As a consequence, no 1-loop corrections arise to either the nonnormalised or normalised energy flux for a state created by single field insertion (regardless of its momentum configuration).
+As a consequence, there are no 1-loop corrections to the nonnormalised flux for a state created by a single field insertion (regardless of its momentum configuration).
 This is to be expected since at order \(\lambda\) there is no wavefunction renormalisation, and in the stress tensor only \(\xi\) is renormalised \cite{Freedman:1974ze}, but as we mentioned before \(\xi\)-dependent terms do not contribute to the ANEC.
-Therefore the 2-loop corrections to the energy flux and the state norm need to reproduce the conformal result \eqref{Energy-measurement-conf}, and we need to go to higher loops to compute QFT corrections.
+Therefore, the first contribution to the nonnormalised flux is at 2-loops.

 In the reminder of this section we will compute the energy flux up to order \(\lambda^3\), and in the next section we will compute the 2-point function and the resulting normalised energy flux to the same order.